OXID-eSales/developer_documentation/getting_started/eshop_installation.rst

 eShop installation via composer
 ===============================

+.. important:: Currently installation process which is described bellow doesn't work.
+This note will be removed when this way of installing OXID eShop will be finished.

 There are several ways to get OXID eShop source code, one of the simplest is to use composer.
 Information how to install composer you can find `here <https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx>`_.